 Phases:

 15 feet: SDIC manager notifies board members and other personnel of current conditions and weather/river forecasts.
 Toe Drains and Relief Wells are monitored.
 Areas behind the Sublevee are monitored for excess seepage; Sublevee sluice gates to be closed if needed.
+The North Tide Gates should be checked to make sure they are functioning properly, as an abundance of caution the adjoining sluice gates should be closed.

 16 feet: SDIC continues to monitor levels and reviews emergency procedures.
 Other key personnel notified.
 Emergency supplies gathered and inventoried.
 Toe Drains and Relief Wells are monitored.
 Areas behind the Sublevee are monitored for excess seepage; Sublevee sluice gates to be closed if needed.
 South Tides gates to be monitored for operation, if needed, Jackson Creek Diversion boards to be removed to divert Jackson Creek into the Santosh Slough.